 First Combined Walk Youth Camp in Iowa

 We had been going to Lake Darling in Brighton, Iowa for church camp – we rented a week.
 Baptism was held there if not at Rich’s farm.
 We studied the Bible and worshiped- very life-changing spiritual maturing for the youth of the church.
 This is what I think our parents believed was going to happen.
 The CA boys slept in the church and the girls slept over at the home of the youth/ assistant pastor.

 Washington did not see this coming with the birth of Shiloh…

-There were boundaries based on your family name; your income that you could tithe and what belief your family immigrated with Catholic, Amish, Mennonite… Dad Stevens church an offshoot of Four Square- Holy roller accepted anyone and everyone who wanted to love God.
+There were boundaries based on your family name; your income that you could tithe and what belief your family immigrated with Catholic, Amish, Mennonite… Dad Stevens church an offshoot of Four Square- Holy Roller accepted anyone and everyone who wanted to love God.

 Nov 17, 2018 · Forty years ago, people were worried about cults, especially after more than 900 people committed suicide in Jonestown, Guyana, at the behest of the California cult leader, the Rev. Jim Jones.
 It…

-I am a Goodie-2-Shoes that everyone knew
+I am a Goodie-2-Shoes that everyone knew as Kathy’s sister.

-If that was not enough, as I said before my dad was known as the best photographer around- that had put me in every church for weddings in every county around Washington, Catholic school for school pictures and every senior who wanted my dad to take their senior pictures. this means that I knew people and they watched me grow up.
+If that was not enough, as I said before my dad was known as the best photographer around- that had put me in every church for weddings in every county around Washington, Catholic school for school pictures, and every senior who wanted my dad to take their senior pictures. this means that I knew people and they watched me grow up.

 I was trusted….bear with me on this point, please…I was not special.
-I just did not want to get my face slapped nor the crap beat out of me with I got home if I was not perfect.
-A lot of pressure was on my shoulders, but I had a good heart anyway.
+I just did not want to get my face slapped or the crap beat out of me when I got home if I was not perfect.
+I had to look perfect because I represented a business.

-But…I was not prepared for what was to come…neither was the town when the hippies invaded Iowa and our home town church turned into a cult.
+But…I was not prepared for what was to come…neither was the town when the hippies invaded Iowa and our hometown church turned into a cult.

 Enter the California Youth…

-I really don’t remember much about the meeting other than teaching the “old fogies”, as was called the wonderful people I always respected.
+I really don’t remember much about the youth group meeting other than teaching the “old fogies”, what they called the wonderful people I always respected.

 TERRORIZED the TOWN

-Each merchant in their own shops panicked when they heard a large group of rowdy teenage boys burst into their businesses.
+Each merchant in their own shops panicked when they heard a large group of rowdy teenage strangers burst into their businesses.

 Washington County.
 Washington County was originally organized and established in 1839 as Slaughter County; however, residents soon changed the name to Washington County in honor of George Washington.